-COVID-19 Protocol
+COVID-19 Protocols

-Use of Face Coverings:
+Use of Face Coverings (updated August 30, 2021):

-Face coverings will be required to be worn by all faculty, staff, students, and visitors.
+The CDC has recently updated its guidance in light of the emerging evidence that demonstrates that the Delta variant of COVID-19, currently the predominant strain in the United States, is more infectious and has led to increased transmissibility when compared to other variants, even in vaccinated individuals.
+Furthermore, as a result of rising infection rates throughout the country, New York State has also recently mandated that all students, faculty, staff, and visitors in public and non-public K-12 schools, regardless of vaccination status, must wear face masks while in school buildings.

+Accordingly, Trinity-Pawling will continue to pursue a layered approach to mitigation strategies, such as wearing masks inside school buildings, improved ventilation, hand-washing and covering coughs and sneezes, and staying home/isolated when sick with symptoms of infectious illness including COVID-19.

+All students should arrive with and maintain a sufficient supply of masks.
+This decision is in keeping with the purpose of the School to create a safe, healthy, and nurturing environment in which our students can learn, grow, and, hopefully, thrive.

 Appropriate face coverings include cloth-based face coverings (e.g., homemade sewn, quick cut, bandana), and surgical masks that cover both the nose and mouth.

 Face coverings are not required if you are working alone in your office or room, if you share your office or room and there is six feet of separation between you and your co-worker, working alone outside, or walking alone around campus and not in the proximity of others.

-You must have a face covering readily available in the event you come into contact with another person.
-Should someone visit one's office or room, face coverings are required to be worn by all that are present.
+All members of the community must have a face covering readily available in the event they come into close contact with another person indoors.
 Face coverings may be removed during meals once you have taken a seat at a table.
-Generally, faculty and students will be expected to wear a face covering during classroom Instruction.
+All faculty and students will be expected to wear a face covering during classroom instruction, in the chapel, and for athletics.

-Social Distancing and Hygiene:
+Hygiene: